 Used to detect, identify, and count specific cells — or particular components within cells — using antigens to evaluate cells from blood, bone marrow, body fluids such as cerebrospinal fluid (CSF), or tumours

 Polymerase Chain Reaction (PCR):

 Used to create multiple copies of small samples of genetic material in order to amplify the DNA to detect and/or measure specific genes of interest

 Used to evaluate genes and/or DNA sequences on chromosomes with the aid of Fluorescent probes

 A type of immunoassay used to detect and measure antigen-antibody complexes

 There is often more than one method of testing required for the same substance, which will vary based on the subject and purposes of testing.
-We can assist in all areas of biochemical testing using the latest and most respected methods available.
+We can assist in all areas of amoxil-info testing using the latest and most respected methods available.